The BOFURI Season 2 anime will have Maple (Kaede Honjo) and Sally (Risa Shiramine) taking on large-scale monsters, game bugs, and new friendships.

 The official website states that the series has sold over 700,000 copies as of December 6, 2019.
 The light novel series published by Kadokawa is itself based on the BOFURI web novel that began being written in 2016 on the user-generated novel publishing website Shosetsuka ni Naro.

-As of March 10 2020, the BOFURI light novel adaptation was up to Volume 9.
-Based on history, BOFURI Volume 10 is likely to release in August 2020, Volume 11 in December 2020, and so on.
+As of August 7, 2020, the BOFURI light novel adaptation was up to Volume 10.
+BOFURI Volume 11 is scheduled to release on January 9, 2021.
+Based on history, BOFURI Volume 12 is likely to release in March/April 2021, Volume 13 in September/August 2021, and so on.

 Starting in May 2018, illustrator Jiro Oimoto began adapting the story into the BOFURI manga series.
 Serialized in Kadokawa Shoten’s Monthly Comp Ace magazine, the BOFURI manga will be up to Volume 3 as of February 22, 2020.

-Unfortunately, an official English translation of both the light novels and manga has not yet been announced by a North American publisher.
+Unfortunately, an English manga translation has not yet been announced by a North American publisher.
 However, there are unofficial fan translations of the web novel and the manga, but not the light novels.

 Have you ever played an MMO where boss rooms are just randomly strewn across the map with hordes of protective minions nowhere in sight?
 No?
 Then maybe you understand why some light novel and manga readers are criticizing the anime.